If I Could Be Like My Favourite Literary Heroines, This Is the Kind of Person I’d Be

 These heroines all change, they grow, they strive before they flourish.
 They soften and learn to understand.
 They discover what’s truly important in life and learn to realign their ambitions.
-That’s what I love about my favourite literary heroines, and that’s the kind of real-life heroine I want to be.
+That’s what I love about my favourite fictional heroines, and that’s the kind of real-life heroine I want to be.

 How about you?

 Still not convinced there’s practical merit in reading novels?
 Read my post on The Jane Austen Cure: Why Women Need Fiction to Replenish Their Souls.
 For other praiseworthy literary characters you can root for, check out the Gryffindor House Reading List.

 P.S.
 There are so many amazing heroines I had to leave off this list for sake of time.
-So please, fill in the Comments section with your own imitation-worthy favourites!
-Also, for more on literary heroines, check out this post on How to Be an L. M. Montgomery Heroine in a 21st-Century World and 11 life lessons from Nancy Drew.
+So please, fill in the Comments section with your own imitation-worthy female characters in literature!
+Also, for more on literary heroines, check out these posts on How to Be an L. M. Montgomery Heroine in a 21st-Century World and 11 life lessons from Nancy Drew.
 You might also enjoy this post on 10 Memorable Literary Friendships, and find other heroines to love in this book list for fans of Little Women, and this one of books like Anne of Green Gables.